 We’re doing everything we can to try and remember the men and women of Sevenoaks during the Great War.
 Although we are unable to offer our normal WW1 guided walks, there is lots of material available on our website, from photos of soldiers who served, to contemporary local postcards and images of ordinary Sevenoaks residents.

 If you would like to book a talk for your school, group or society via zoom then please get in touch.
 Our next scheduled talk will be to the Sevenoaks Society in February 2021, when we will be talking about the war and its legacy.

 Don’t forget that you can listen to our recent podcast here

-Follow us on twitter @7oaksww1 and take a look at our #sevenoaksremembers hashtag which tells a different fact or story about the war every day until 11 November.
+Follow us on twitter @7oaksww1 and take a look at our #sevenoaksremembers hashtag which told a different fact or story about the war every day for a month last year until 11 November.

 You can also buy copies of our book by clicking the link on the right of your screen.
 Packed full of local photos and stories of Sevenoaks during the war, it makes a great gift for anyone interested in history.

 And as usual, please do let us know if you have a family story to share – we’d love to hear from you.

 We were delighted to be interviewed by Dr Tom Thorpe of the Western Front Association for his regular podcast, Mentioned in Dispatches.

 The episode looks at all aspects of the Great War in Sevenoaks and can be found here or wherever you normally access your podcasts.